soot-oss/soot/README.md

 ```

 You can also obtain older builds of the `develop` branch.
-A complete listing of builds can be found in [Sonatype's SNAPSHOT repository](https://oss.sonatype.org/content/repositories/snapshots/ca/mcgill/sable/soot/).
+A complete listing of builds can be found in [Sonatype's SNAPSHOT repository](https://oss.sonatype.org/content/repositories/snapshots/org/soot-oss/soot/).

 # How do I obtain Soot without Maven?
+**We recommend using Soot with Maven**

-You can obtain the latest realease build of Soot [directly](https://oss.sonatype.org/content/repositories/snapshots/ca/mcgill/sable/soot/).
+You can obtain the latest realease build of Soot [directly](https://oss.sonatype.org/content/repositories/snapshots/org/soot-oss/soot/).

 The `soot-<RELEASE>-jar-with-dependencies.jar` file is an all-in-one file that also contains all the required libraries.